Shskjssk10/CANGO/README.md

 4. Navigate to the following directory .\CNAD_Assg1\
 5. Run the following command "Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted"
 6. Run .\start-services.ps1\
 7. Navigate to .\client\html\ and run index.html with live server.
+8. To kill the microservices, kill the terminal

 > [!NOTE]
 > Ensure Moesif Origin/CORS Changer extension is activated!